MicrosoftDocs/IIS.Administration-docs/IIS-Administration/security/integrated/remove-integrated.md

 uid: security/integrated/remove-integrated
 ---

-# Removing IIS Integrated Auth
+# Removing Integraded Windows Authentication

 As specified in the [windows authentication](windows.md) and [authorization](authorization.md) sections, the Microsoft IIS Administration API is secured with windows authentication and RBAC (role-based access control).
 Some use cases may warrant removing these requirements and using only access tokens for security.
 To do this, the [web.config](web.config.md) file must be modified to disable the [windows authentication](windows.md) and [authorization](authorization.md) requirements.

 **Note:**
 The [web.config](web.config.md) file contains settings for the /security route marked with the `<location path="security">` tag.
-These settings should not be modified because they secure the generation of access tokens.
+These settings **should not be modified** because they secure the generation of access tokens.

 The web.config file comes with the following settings